MD-SALMAN-HOSSAIN/Perfomance-Testing-/README.md

 Dear Sir/ma'am,
 I've completed performance test on frequently used API for Test App.
 Test executed for the below mentioned senario in server xxx.xxx.xxx.xxx Auth	         150 with 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
-CreateBooking	150 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
+CreateBooking	150 with 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
-Delete	150 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
+Delete	      150 with 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
-GetBooking	150 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
+GetBooking	   150 with 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
-PartialUpdate	150 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
+PartialUpdate	150 with 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
-UpdateBooking	150 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .
+UpdateBooking	150 with 3 loop count; avg for toal sample is ~ 150 Total Api requested ~ 900 .

 While executed 900 request .fund 50 request got connection timeout and error rate is 5.89%